oziylan/Musio/README.md

-🎶 Musio — Application Android de playlist collaborative Musio est une application Android conçue pour encourager le partage musical au sein du campus La Plaine.
+🎶 Musio — Collaborative Android Playlist Application Musio is an Android application designed to encourage musical sharing within the La Plaine campus community.
-Elle permet à chaque utilisateur d’ajouter ses morceaux préférés à une playlist commune, de découvrir les tendances musicales du jour et de visualiser la répartition des genres sur une carte interactive.
+It allows users to add their favorite tracks to a shared playlist, discover daily musical trends, and visualize the distribution of music genres through an interactive map.

-✨ Fonctionnalités principales
+✨ Main Features
-🔐 Authentification Firebase
+🔐 Firebase Authentication
-Inscription et connexion sécurisées via Firebase Authentication.
+Secure user registration and login using Firebase Authentication.

-🎧 Playlist collaborative
+🎧 Collaborative Playlist
-Chaque utilisateur peut ajouter des morceaux grâce à l’API Spotify (titres, artistes, genres).
+Users can contribute to a shared playlist by adding tracks retrieved via the Spotify API (titles, artists, genres).

-🔔 Notifications quotidiennes
+🔔 Daily Notifications
-Envoi automatique d’une notification toutes les 24h pour annoncer la playlist du jour.
+Automatic notifications sent every 24 hours to announce the daily playlist.

-🗺️ Google Maps
+🗺️ Google Maps Integration
-Carte interactive affichant les genres musicaux les plus représentés sur le campus.
+Interactive map displaying the most represented music genres across the campus.

-💾 Persistance des données
+💾 Data Persistence
-Stockage local + cloud pour conserver comptes, playlists et préférences.
+Local and cloud storage to preserve user accounts, playlists, and preferences.

-📱 Gestion de l’orientation
+📱 Orientation Handling
-Interface fluide et responsive en mode portrait et paysage.
+Smooth and responsive interface supporting both portrait and landscape modes.

-🧩 Technologies utilisées
+🧩 Technologies Used
 Android (Java/Kotlin)

 Firebase Authentication & Firestore